GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at

 \section{Summary and conclusions}

-In this work we have presented the search and characterization of ionized outflows in a sample of 40 individual galaxies/regions that are part of 15 complex star-forming systems at $3<z<9$ with no evidence of AGN activity.
-Leveraging JWST/NIRSpec IFU data from the GA-NIFS GTO program we have used the \OIII and \Ha emission lines as tracers of the ionized gas to search for broad kinematic components that indicate the potential presence of outflowing gas.
-Our study complements previous works on ionized outflows at $3<z<9$ by probing more luminous and massive systems, allowing us to perform a comprehensive census of galactic outflows within a wide range of SFRs (log$_{\rm 10}$($SFR_{\rm H\alpha}$/M$_\odot$yr$^{-1}$)~=~$[-0.11,2.5]$) and stellar masses (log$_{10}$~(M$_\star$/M$_\odot)$~$=7.5-11$).
-We have constrained the regions hosting the ionized outflows and use their integrated information to derive the kinematics of the outflowing gas as well as its dust attenuation and oxygen abundance.
-In addition, we have evaluated whether the detected outflows might contribute to the suppression of star formation in the host galaxies and/or expel gas out to the CGM.
-The main findings of these analyses are:
+In this work, we have presented a search for and characterisation of ionised outflows in a sample of 15 complex star-forming systems comprising 40 individual galaxies/regions with no evidence of AGN activity using JWST/NIRSpec IFU data from the GA-NIFS GTO program.
+We used the \OIII and \Ha emission lines as tracers of ionised gas to identify broad kinematic components indicative of potential outflows.
+Crucially, the spatially resolved information provided by the NIRSpec IFU allowed us to isolate the regions hosting these outflows and enabled more reliable estimates of their physical properties and impact on the host galaxies than those obtained from integrated spectra alone.
+Our study complements previous work on ionised outflows at $3<z<9$ by probing more luminous and massive systems, which allowed us to perform a comprehensive census of galactic outflows within a wide range of SFRs (log$_{\rm 10}$(SFR$_{\rm H\alpha}$/M$_\odot$yr$^{-1}$)~=~$[-0.11,2.5]$) and stellar masses (log$_{10}$~(M$_\star$/M$_\odot)$~$=7.5-11$).
+We used the integrated spectra from the regions hosting the outflows to derive the kinematics of the outflowing gas as well as its dust attenuation and oxygen abundance.
+In addition, we evaluated whether the detected outflows might contribute to the suppression of star formation in the host galaxies and/or expel gas out to the CGM.
+The main findings of these analyses are explained in the following:

-\begin{itemize} \item We have identified outflows in 13 out of 15 star-forming systems.
-In terms of the individual galaxies/regions explored, we find outflows in 14 out of 40 of them, which translates into an outflow incidence of 35\%.
-We ascribe this high prevalence of ionized outflows, which is larger than in previous works at similar redshifts, mainly due to the higher stellar masses (log$_{\rm 10}$~(M$_\star$/M$_\odot$)$>8.5$) and SFRs (log$_{\rm 10}$($SFR_{\rm H\alpha}$/M$_\odot$yr$^{-1}$)~=~$[-0.3,2.5]$) of our galaxies, and the advantages provided by our deep IFS data to identify galactic outflows.
+\begin{itemize} \item We identified outflows in 13 out of 15 star-forming systems.
+In terms of the individual galaxies/regions explored, we found outflows in 14 out of 40 of them, which translates into an outflow incidence of 35\%.
+We ascribe this high prevalence of ionised outflows, which is larger than in previous works at similar redshifts, mainly to the higher stellar masses (log$_{\rm 10}$~(M$_\star$/M$_\odot$)$>8.5$) and SFRs (log$_{\rm 10}$(SFR$_{\rm H\alpha}$/M$_\odot$yr$^{-1}$)~=~$[-0.3,2.5]$) of our galaxies and the advantages provided by our deep IFS data to identify galactic outflows.